Clare Seo: 2022–23 season

 Seo opened her season back in Courchevel, France at the 2022 JGP France in late August.
 She placed fifth in both the short program and free skating segments of the competition, and finished fifth overall.
 At Seo's second Grand Prix event, 2022 JGP Poland, she finished in eighth place after placing tenth in the short program and ninth in the free skate.

 Making her international senior debut at the 2022 CS Ice Challenge, Seo finished sixteenth in the short program after falling on two jump elements, but rebounded with a fourth-place free skate and finished eighth overall.
 Also competing as a senior, she finished seventh at the 2023 U.S. Championships.
-She was assigned to the 2023 World Junior Championships in Calgary, where she placed eighth.
+She was assigned to the 2023 World Junior Championships in Calgary, where she placed eighth, the highest placement of the three American girls at the event.

+2023–24 season

+Seo began the season with a seventh-place finish at the 2023 Cranberry Cup International, before going on to win the bronze medal at the 2023 CS Budapest Trophy.
+Invited to make her senior Grand Prix debut at the 2023 Skate America, she came tenth.

+At the 2024 U.S. Championships, Seo placed third in the short program but sixth in the free skate, dropping to fifth place overall.

+2024–25 season

+Seo started the season by competing on the 2024–25 ISU Challenger Series, finishing eighth at the 2024 CS Cranberry Cup International and twelfth at the 2024 CS Warsaw Cup.